larrydodson/stock-analysis/README.md

 ---
 ## 2. Results

 In Figure-1, below, we see an example of the data as provided for DQ and is representative for all company stocks in the master table.
 For both years 2017 and 2018 the avaialble data was for the identifying ticker symblol, and daily information on the stock's price for Open, the High, the Low, the daily Close price, and for the daily stock shares traded volume.
 The data was available on twelve different companies.
-(Note: the data column for "Adj Close" was not used in this evaluation.)
+(Note: the data columns for "High", "Low" and "Adj Close" were not used in this evaluation.)

 **Figure-1** "Data Table, partial for DQ as example"
 ![DQchart_raw_data_2018.PNG](https://github.com/larrydodson/stock-analysis/blob/master/resources/DQchart_raw_data_2018.PNG)